Separable overpartition classes and excludant sizes of an overpartition: Introduction

+Inspired by the minimal excludant of a partition, Chern \cite{Chern-2021} investigated the maximal excludant of a partition.
+The maximal excludant of a partition $\pi$ is the largest nonnegative integer smaller than the largest part of $\pi$ that does not appear in $\pi$.
 In \cite{Bhoria-Eyyunni-Li-2024}, Bhoria, Eyyunni and Li introduced the $r$-chain maximal excludant of a partition, which is a generalization of the maximal excludant of a partition analogous to the $r$-chain minimal excludant of a partition.
-The $r$-chain maximal excludant of a partition $\pi$ is the largest positive integer $t$ less than the largest part of $\pi$ such that the positive integers $t,t-1,\ldots,t-r+1$ do not occur as parts in $\pi$.
-If there is no such positive integer $t$ for $\pi$, then we set the $r$-chain maximal excludant of $\pi$ be $0$.
+The $r$-chain maximal excludant $maex(\pi;r)$ of a partition $\pi$ is the largest positive integer $t$ less than the largest part of $\pi$ such that the positive integers $t,t-1,\ldots,t-r+1$ do not occur as parts in $\pi$.
+If there is no such positive integer $t$ for $\pi$, then we set $maex(\pi;r)=0$.
+They obtained the following result. \begin{theorem}\cite[Theorem 1.10]{Bhoria-Eyyunni-Li-2024}